 I’m not the only who thinks this black sand beach is gorgeous, this is a popular attraction so it pays to come early.

-While my friends @earlydawntravelers came to visit we made sure that we were able to enjoy sunrise here and I was blown away.
+While my friends came to visit we made sure that we were able to enjoy sunrise here and I was blown away.
 Being the only ones on the beach only amplified the already incredible experience.

 There is a path on the opposite end of the beach that takes you up the lava rock.
 Spend the morning reliving your childhood as you explore and climb around the lava rocks.

 This is my favorite beach in Hana.
 Not only does it give you clear views of the Big Island but it’s the best beach to go for a swim.

 The whole shoreline is a sand bar meaning there’s no reef making it easy to get in and out of the water.
 If surf is up bring you’re long board and feel less stress knowing there is no reef to accidentally get tumbled across.

-In order to get here you have to hop a fence, cross through a field, dip into the woods and you pop out at a natural swimming hole surrounded by lava ?rocks.
+In order to get here you have to hop a fence, cross through a field, dip into the woods and you pop out at a natural swimming hole surrounded by lava rocks.

 There are several rocks that you can jump off of ranging in different heights.
 The highest being upwards of 30 feet!
 You could easily spend a entire afternoon here.

 The swimming hole is tucked behind a black cobble stoned beach.
 When you are swimming around you can see the waves crashing against the beach.

 Red Sand Beach

 Getting there is an adventure in itself.
-Access to this beach is right next to The Traversa Hotel which is a wonderful place to base and style yourself out when your exploring Hana Town.
+Access to this beach is right next to the Hotel Hana Maui which is a wonderful place to base and style yourself out when your exploring Hana Town.